dotlang/language/advanced.md

 #B
 #do any of below operations if the corresponding channel is ready
 #result will be the data read/written
-#makeTimeout creates a timeout channel which after 100ms, returns nothing and unblocks select operation
+#makeTimeout creates a timeout channel which after 100ms, returns nothing and unblocks
-#defaultChannel creates an always ready channel so if none of the other operations are ready, it will return 200 as result
+#select operation, defaultChannel creates an always ready channel so if none of the other
+#operations are ready, it will return 200 as result
 result = chFunc1(nothing, _) /// chFunc2(nothing, _) /// chFunc3(data, _) /// makeTimeout(100) /// defaultChannel(200)
 ```